Narcisc/TankGame/README.md

 To run project:
 Prerequisities:
   Docker(Linux containers) and Docker Composer

-Enter in folder TankGame and run: docker-compose build
+Enter in folder TankGameSrc and run: docker-compose build
 Then
   docker-compose up  -d